Shubho7/Planet-Hunt/README.md

-<h2 style="align: center">PLANET HUNT: An Exoplanet Habitability Predictor</h2>
+<h2 align="center">PLANET HUNT: An Exoplanet Habitability Predictor</h2>
-Planet Hunt is developed using deep learning concepts where the core model leverages a Feed-Forward Neural Network (FFNN) architecture to classify exoplanetary data and assess the potential habitability of planets outside our solar system.
+<a href="aperture.streamlit.app">PLANET HUNT</a> is developed using deep learning concepts where the core model leverages a Feed-Forward Neural Network (FFNN) architecture to classify exoplanetary data and assess the potential habitability of planets outside our solar system.
 With an accuracy of 99.14%, this tool offers a robust solution for researchers and enthusiasts interested in the search for habitable planets.

 <img src="images/UI.png" alt="UI" style="width:600px;height:450px;">